middleman/middlemanapp.com/source/basics/upgrade-v4.html.markdown

 * The `after_build` block now returns a `Middleman::Builder` instance which is completely abstracted away from the CLI and Thor.
 If you need a copy of Thor to run addition also tasks or do a simple `create_file`, it is available as `.thor`.
 For example: `after_build { |builder| builder.thor.create_file(...) }`
 * Removed sprockets, add `gem "middleman-sprockets", "~> 4.0.0.rc"` to `Gemfile`

-Lots of code was touched during the v4 refactors.
+Lots of code was touched during the v4 refactor.
 If you were relying on internal methods which were not mentioned above or described on this documentation site, there is a possibility things have changed.
 Please reach out if you have questions.

 ## Environments and Changes to `configure` blocks.